audenciodimas-inspatial/BlenderBackground/README.md

   - Note: It is the circle highlighted in blue
 2. Enable Node Wrangler to automatically format textures
   - Note: On the top left goto 'Edit' --> 'Preferences' --> 'Add ons' --> type 'Node Wrangler' and check it off

+3. Select an Object and go to Shader Editor (ex: background)
+   - Note: Hover mouse on the top right of the screen in the workspace until the pointer turns into a crosshair then drag and click to split
+     *ADD DEMO
+   - Click on Shade Editor button

+4. Click on Principled BSDF and open the Node Wrangler tab then click on 'Add Principled Setup'

+5. Go to the file of the 3D model and open the maps folder then drag and drop the 'view5' image onto the Shader Editor workspace

+7. Connect the Color node from 'view5' to the Base color node in Principled BSDF

+## Exporting 3D Model
+1. Select all objects by pressing 'A' key then go to File and Export as .glb file
+2. Deactivate the 'Animation' box and activate 'Selected Objects' in the 'Include' dropbox
+3. Click 'Export to glTF'